Marianne Garneau describes the limited effectiveness of strikes under the National Labor Relations Board system.

 Two-tier contracts are a short-sighted move by the union and a long-game strategic move by the boss.
 They allow a union to settle a strike with their existing members keeping what they have (and maybe making a few gains elsewhere), while selling out future workers.
 Employers get to look forward to lower employment costs down the road, not to mention a divided workforce.

 Unions are also in effect selling out their future selves.
 The upper tier of workers whose interests they serve better shrinks over time, as those workers retire or leave.
 The workers who remain are less powerful.
 That means the union is less powerful.
 It may still have membership numbers and dues income, but its workforce is more vulnerable, and the union is bargaining from a weaker position going forward.

 Acknowledging that unions are signing two-tier or rollback contracts is demoralizing.
 It is especially so at a time when labor is supposed to be in a strong bargaining position because of a decent economy with low unemployment.
 If strikes are the best tactic labor has, and the economic circumstances are in our favor, why are unions signing crappy contracts?

 Why don’t strikes achieve more?

 There are a number of factors that contain how effective strikes can be, and impel unions to settle them.
 For one thing, they are expensive.
-If a union is providing even minimal strike pay, it takes a war chest of millions of dollars to be able to support even a few hundred workers.
+If a union is providing even minimal strike pay, it needs a war chest of millions of dollars to be able to support even a few hundred workers.
 Strikes drain union coffers, and they take a financial, physical, and emotional toll on workers as well, who aren’t usually earning as much in strike pay as they would on the job, while getting yelled at or hit by cars or freezing on the picket line.

 Sometimes strikes end because of government intervention, as when workers are legislated back to work, or fired en masse.
 Less dramatically, the government can intervene to bring about some kind of settlement in the form of binding arbitration.